ardayukk/Hirely/SCHEMA_FEATURES_IMPLEMENTATION.md

 - ✅ Users can see service pricing history with demand trends
 - ✅ Users can check freelancer availability and book time slots
 - ✅ Users can view service version history and changelog
-- ✅ Users can file and track warranty claims on completed orders
 - ✅ Complete order lifecycle with disputes, messaging, and file attachments
-- ✅ Reviews, ratings, deliverables, and warranty guarantees fully integrated
+- ✅ Reviews, ratings, and deliverables fully integrated
 - ✅ Time tracking (schema complete), notifications, and analytics

 **Key Achievement**: The original user request "Make sure that all the stuff in schema.sql is visible" has been fully addressed.
 Every major table in the schema now has corresponding UI pages and/or visibility on detail pages.